Ntsekees/german-declension-driller/README.md

 ### Purpose ###

-This program (`gdd.py`) repeatedly shows you random German noun phrase elements to be inflected properly to the specified grammatical case (NOM = Nominative, ACC = Acusative, DAT = Dative, GEN = Genitive) and number (SG = Singular, PL = Plura), and then wait for you to find the correct declension, and then (after you click `enter`) show you the answer.
+This program (`gdd.py`) repeatedly shows you random German noun phrase elements to be inflected properly to the specified grammatical case (NOM = Nominative, ACC = Acusative, DAT = Dative, GEN = Genitive) and number (SG = Singular, PL = Plural), and then waits for you to find the correct declension, and then (after you click `enter`) shows you the answer.
 Entering `q` and then `Enter` ends the loop and the program terminates.

 This program can be used to memorize the correct declensions of German determiners, adjectives and nouns.